-Model it!
 Show students exactly what you’d like their talks to look like by giving your own book talk.
 Be sure to pick a book that your students would be interested in.
 A dystopia title is sure to capture their interest!

 Model it again!
 When you model book talks — even every month — you provide students with a great example of what they can and should do to “sell” their book.

 This is also a great way for you to introduce new titles to your students.
 Sharing “fresh” books in your classroom library can inspire them to pick up the new book.